 Research and Clinical Trials

-CAR T-Cell Immunotherapy for Central Nervous System Tumors (BrainChild)
+CAR T-Cell Immunotherapy Clinical Trials for Brain and Spinal Cord Tumors

-Chimeric antigen receptor (CAR) T-cell immunotherapy is an experimental new cancer treatment that stimulates the immune system to fight disease.
+CAR T-cell immunotherapy is an experimental targeted cancer treatment that engineers changes in some cells of your immune system to fight disease.

-• In this trial, the patient’s own T cells are reprogrammed to recognize and target the protein HER2, which is expressed by many pediatric brain tumors but not healthy brain tissue.
+In the BrainChild-03 trial, a patient’s own T cells are reprogrammed to recognize and target the protein B7-H3, which is expressed on many pediatric CNS tumors but not healthy brain tissue.

 The study began in November 2019 and is currently recruiting patients.

-What is the goal of the BrainChild studies?
+What is the goal of the CAR T-cell CNS clinical trials?

 Through the BrainChild studies, researchers are working to answer these questions: